Raymond Loewy: Cockshutt

 For the 1958 model year, Loewy was engaged to style the Canadian Cockshutt Plow Company's new line of agricultural tractors in the squared-off style that was becoming popular.
 The Cockshutt 540, 550, 560 and 570 models were all styled by Loewy.

 Allis-Chalmers

 Raymond Loewy's designers influenced the design of Allis-Chalmers crawler tractors.
 The tractors were described as having stylish panelwork with curvaceous lines.

 Personal life, death and legacy

 Loewy's first marriage was to Jean Thomson, which ended in divorce.
 Jean Thomson remained employed by the Loewy firm after the marriage ended.

+He later married Viola (née Erickson), and they had a daughter, Laurence.
 In 1980, Loewy retired at the age of 87 and returned to his native France.

 He died in his Monte Carlo residence on July 14, 1986.
 He was raised a Roman Catholic and was buried in the cemetery of a Catholic church in Rochefort-en-Yvelines, a village located 40 km south-west of Paris, where he owned a rural home named La Cense.
-He was survived by his wife Viola (née Erickson), and their daughter Laurence.